-Fertilize lime trees with nitrogen rich fertilizers when you first plant them out.
-Mix 1-2 shovels of aged cow manure in the soil and a handful of pelleted chicken manure.
+Fertilize lime trees with a balanced fertilizer when you first plant them out.
+I like to use pelleted chicken manure which is an organic, high nitrogen fertilizer.
+This will allow your young lime tree to add lots of stem and leaf growth and avoid nitrogen deficiency.
 Water the tree in with fish emulsion to get the roots and stems established.

 Once your lime tree has grown for a year, add a fruit promoting fertilizer in spring before the flowers appear.
 This will help the lime tree to grow more flowers and fruit.

-Lime trees can take up to 5 years from seedling to growing lime fruit so if you are in a hurry for limes in your yard buy the biggest tree you can afford.
-Set your tree up well with good organic matter rich soil and water it regularly.
+Lime trees can take up to 5 years from seedling to growing lime fruit so if you are in a hurry for limes in your yard buy the biggest tree you can afford and choose a grafted tree.
+Set your tree up well by planting it in good soil full of organic matter and water it regularly.
 A sunny spot will give you a happy tree and lots of fruit.